13 business intelligence analyst interview questions and answers

 Success in business intelligence and related fields requires myriad technology skills, such as computer programming and database familiarity, as well as soft skills, such as interpersonal skills.
 The software, hardware and services needed for BI success change over time.
 So, professionals seeking positions related to BI should be versed in state-of-the-art as well as emerging BI technologies, tools and practices.

 Good analytical skills are necessary for deciphering large amounts of data and transforming it into actionable information to make the right decisions to boost company profits.
-Gathering data and mastering statistical and analytical tools for data extraction and interpretation are also essential and require professionals knowledgeable in database management, data queries, coding data, drawing inferences, applying scientific methods to gathering data, quantitative analysis, SQL programming, establishing benchmarks, identifying and measuring correlations, classifying data and strategic planning.
+Gathering data and mastering statistical and analytical tools for data extraction and interpretation are also essential and require professionals knowledgeable in data management, data queries, coding data, drawing inferences, applying scientific methods to gathering data, quantitative analysis, SQL programming, establishing benchmarks, identifying and measuring correlations, classifying data and strategic planning.

 BI professionals must also be adept at describing the data, explaining their analysis and offering potential solutions.
 Communicating clearly and effectively is important because they need to be able to explain complex technical information to non-BI professionals.
 BI professionals may also have to persuade others to adopt ideas, manage projects or spearhead brainstorming sessions.
 Their skill list might include technical writing, pitching proposals, making presentations, facilitating group discussions and teamwork, and conveying complex information in clear terms.

-Tips to Prepare for the Interview Process
+Tips to prepare for the interview process

 When you're invited to interview for a BI job, what's the best way to get ready?
 Do some research and strategizing ahead of time so that you can comfortably answer general questions about the BI field and your background.
 Research the company online and request a description of the potential job, the organization or client for which you'll be working.
 Review key BI skills that the company might require and spend some time thinking about how yours match up.
 Look for clues about the company's BI strategy.